Texas DWI Felony Lawyer

 At Soyars & Morgan Law, our Texas DWI lawyers understand that you may have been coerced into taking a plea on your previous convictions.
 In Texas, we often see two previous convictions for DWI’s on the same date.
 An inexperienced lawyer may convince you to take pleas on both, as they are scared to fight them.
 At Soyars & Morgan Law, we will look at the prior convictions, and we will ensure the state even has felony jurisdiction as the first step in our fight.

 Our Texas DWI Lawyers at Soyars & Morgan Law can review your case and determine all of your legal options in order to obtain the most favorable outcome possible.
 Our Texas law firm is confident that we can either get your charges reduced or your case dismissed altogether.
 Let us protect your rights so you can get your life back on the right track.
+We can help with DWI felony cases in San Antonio and beyond.

 Contact us and schedule a free consultation with our Texas DWI felony lawyers today.